-The requirements of AASB 17 are complex and the expectations noted above are subject to change as the implementation progresses and as the Group continues to analyse the impacts of the standard and monitor industry developments in order to assess the impact of evolving interpretations and other changes.
-The financial impact of adopting AASB 17 cannot be reasonably estimated at the date of this report.
-The Group intends to disclose the potential financial impact of adopting AASB 17 once it is practically able to provide a reliable estimate.
+The requirements of AASB 17 are complex which requires judgement and interpretation in its implementation.
+The expectations noted above are subject to change as the Group continues to analyse the impacts of the standard and monitor industry developments in order to assess the impact of evolving interpretations and other changes.